cuhksam/emnlp2019.github.io/_pages/program/schedule.md

    - Has Pepperoni and Still Vegan?!
 Improving Answer Consistency in VQA through Entailed Question Generation (#424)
    - GeoSQA: A Benchmark for Scenario-based Question Answering in the Geography Domain at High School Level (#961)
    - Revisiting the Evaluation of Theory of Mind through Question Answering (#1069)
-   - Multi_-passage BERT: A Globally Normalized BERT Model for Open_-domain Question Answering (#1319)
+   - Multi-passage BERT: A Globally Normalized BERT Model for Open-domain Question Answering (#1319)
    - A Span-Extraction Dataset for Chinese Machine Reading Comprehension (#2131)
    - CLAR: Contextualized and Lexicalized Aspect Representation for Non-factoid Question Answering (#2177)
    - Machine Reading Comprehension Using Structural Knowledge Graph-aware Network (#2229)